What is anxiety and what can I do about it?

 What is anxiety?

-Anxiety is the state of mind you experience when your reptilian brain gets stuck in the danger response.
-As with all other animals, our brain is set up to keep us alive.
-When that brain perceives something as dangerous it flicks into action to do whatever it needs to keep you safe.
+When your brain perceives something as a threat to your life, it flicks into action to do whatever it needs to keep you safe.
 A surge of adrenaline causes your heart rate and blood pressure to increase.
-The blood can then flow more to the core of your body rather than the extremities.
+This helps the blood flow to the core of your body, rather than the extremities, giving energy to your muscles and organs needed to fight or flee.
 The air passages of the lungs expand to take in more oxygen.
 The pupils in your eyes increase to allow more light to enter and improve your sight.
-Blood moves to the lungs and your metabolism alters to give you a burst of energy.
+Blood moves to the lungs, and your metabolism alters to release glucose and give you a burst of energy.

-Why am I experiencing anxiety?
+Why do I experiencing anxiety?

-An anxious state comes about when your brain perceives something in your life as a threat to your life.
+An anxious state occurs when your brain perceives something as a danger to your survival.
 The brain cannot differentiate between an emotional threat and a physical threat.
 It also cannot differentiate between an imagined threat and a real-life threat.
-Thirdly it cannot rationalise the threat.
-Therefore, if the amygdala in your brain files something as a threat to your life it will flick into danger mode, the fight or flight response.
+Thirdly, it cannot rationalise the threat.
+Therefore, if the amygdala in your brain files something as a threat to your life, it will flick into danger mode, the fight or flight response.
 Your brain attempts to save your life by giving you the ability to run or fight.
-When you do not run or flee because your human thinking brain knows you to be in a safe situation (albeit potentially stressful, but safe), you stay exactly as you are - the threat does not dissipate and the brain gets stuck in this mode.

 What can I do about the anxiety?